kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 ### Build it!

-Now that we've written our UI code, we can build it.
+Now that you've written your UI code, you can build it.

 1. Run `kit build` (or just `kit b`) to build the UI and file_transfer process.
 1. Run `kit start-package -p 8080` (or just `kit s`) to install the package to your node running on port 8080.